seanthegeek/yaramail/docs/source/tutorial.md

 # Tutorial

-`yaramail` provides a workflow for automated triaging phishing reports.
+`yaramail` provides a workflow for automated triage of phishing reports.

 ## Best practices